-The most important resource that any one can lay their hands on in any industry is INFORMATION.
+The most important resource that anyone can lay their hands on in any industry is INFORMATION.
 And one big bone of contention in health care industries for ages now is concerning the ownership of health care data – who really owns this data?
 Is it the health care provider or the client?

 Blockchain technology can seize the control of health care data from the hands of these huge health care institutions and put the control of health care data in the hands of the rightful owners – the client/patient.

-In the next part of this article, we will go into more details.
+In the next part of this article, we will go into more detail.
 You can see this first part as an introduction.
 I have been doing a lot of studies on Blockchain Technology, and I can’t wait to share my little gleanings with curious you.

 Do stay tuned.
-In the next issue, I am going to talk in depth about:
+In the next issue, I am going to talk in-depth about:

 - How blockchain technology can be utilized in health care